vnnkl/Shufflepuff/readme.md

 contact information for the other players.

 Shufflepuff needs to look up address balances in order to run the protocol.
-For lite applications there is an option for querying blockcypher.com.
 For players with full nodes, an option is provided to look up balances using [btcd](https://github.com/btcsuite/btcd).
-(We couldn't use Bitcoin Core because it does not provide an option to index all addresses in the blockchain.)
+Bitcoin Core support is coming soon!

 Usage: